-BUSINESS LINE TARGETS FOR IMPROVEMENT Solar farms Creation of information sheets on topics of interest to customers.
-New training for internal staff to improve customer service.
-Marketing Company for Chile Improvements were made to the Greenchain platform with a view to providing up-to-date information and access to all customers.
+Business line Targets for improvement Solar farms Creation of information sheets on topics of interest to customers, New training for internal staff to improve customer service Marketing Company for Chile Improvements were made to the Greenchain platform with a view to providing up-to-date information and access to all customers.
 New annual customer meeting schedule in addition to the existing regular meetings.
-Marketing company for SMEs in Spain Launch of a new Customer Care service.
-Development of system for notifying the availability of invoices.
-Marketing company for Portugal Improved transparency and quality of information reported to customers.
-Reduction in response times to customer complaints.
-Marketing Company for Spain Improved customer retention rate and new Customer Relationship Management system.
-ACCIONA ESCO Development of a proprietary platform, OLYMPO, for agile management of energy services provided to customers.
+Marketing company for SME - Launch of a new Customer Care service. in Spain - Development of system for notifying the availability of invoices.
+Marketing company for Portugal Improved transparency and quality of information reported to customers Reduction in response times to customer complaints.
+Marketing Company for - Improved customer retention rate and new Customer Spain Relationship Management system ACCIONA ESCO - Development of a proprietary platform, OLYMPO, for agile management of energy services provided to customers.

 ACCIONA Recarga Development of platform and mobile app with functionalities that adapt to customer and market requirements.
-Eqinov Improvement of the website used by potential customers.
-Meeting customer energy efficiency needs through a range of services offered (cross-selling increased by 4%).
-Energy Management for Mexico Development of a customer website platform for after-sales service.
-Improved customer loyalty through field visits to power generation facilities.
+Eqinov Improvement of the website used by potential customers Meeting customer energy efficiency needs through a range of services offered (cross-selling increased by 4%) Energy Management for Mexico Development of a customer website platform for after-sales service Improved customer loyalty through field visits to power generation facilities